 HYDROGENATED AND PARTIALLY HYDROGENATED OILS

-This is a solid form of oils processed to make snacks shelf-stable.
+This is a solid form of oils processed to make shelf-stable snacks.

 BHA and BHT are food additives that prevent oils from going rancid.
-These have been deemed a human carcinogen by the U.S Department of Human and Health Services.
+These have been deemed a human carcinogen by the U.S Department of Health and Human Services.

 PESTICIDES